Fluffy Honey Wheat Sandwich Bread | Made with 100% Freshly Milled Flour

-There’s nothing quite like the smell of fresh bread baking in the oven, and this Fluffy Whole Wheat Honey Bread using freshly milled grains is one of those recipes you’ll come back to again and again.
+There’s nothing quite like the smell of fresh bread baking in the oven, and this Fluffy Honey Wheat Sandwich Bread using freshly milled grains is one of those recipes you’ll come back to again and again.
 With a soft, tender crumb and a slightly sweet flavor from honey, it makes the perfect everyday loaf.
-Whether you’re building sandwiches, serving it alongside soup, or toasting it for breakfast, this homemade bread beats anything you can find at the store.
+Whether you’re building sandwiches, serving it alongside tomato soup, or toasting it for breakfast, this homemade bread beats anything you can find at the store.

 The best part?
 This bread is made with simple pantry staples and comes together with very little effort.
 The honey adds natural sweetness, olive oil keeps it moist, and freshly milled flour gives it a hearty yet light texture.
 Once you’ve baked your own loaf, you’ll see just how rewarding homemade bread can be.